Programs

 Bible Correspondence Courses (BCC)

-Literate adults, refugees, youth, prisoners, and nominal Lutherans are the main audience for this program, as we aim to bring back those who have strayed from the church.
+We use both English and Swahili to target the literate adults, refugees, youth, prisoners, and nominal Christians are the main audience for this program, as we aim to bring back those who have strayed from the church.

 Rallies